vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step3.md

 `git remote add origin https://gitlab.com/${GLUSER}/my-nodejs-app-config.git`{{copy}}
 "<YOUR-USER-NAME>" will be the username you used to sign up for GitLab.
 For example, first-last-slalom

+---

+Using the UI editor, in the `config/workloads/nodeapp-dep.yaml`, replace "<YOUR-USER-NAME>" with the correct value e.g. first-last-slalom

+Also replace the image tag **1.0.0** with the tag from your container registry in GitLab.
+Find it by navigating to you Container Registry and selecting your image name.
+This will let Kubernetes find the initial starting tag and then let Flux maintain auto-deploy with new tags afterwards.

+---

 `git add .`{{execute}}

 `git commit -m "Initial commit"`{{execute}}